 5 Influence, meaning-making and micro-level power

-For many of us, working with power asymmetry is not comfortable.
-It is perhaps for this reason that we have observed that many collaborative partnership meetings seem to avoid surfacing these asymmetries, and instead proceed as if power is shared equally, or as if ‘partnership’ in some way negates power.
+For many, working with power asymmetry is not comfortable.
+It is perhaps for this reason that many collaborative partnership meetings seem to avoid surfacing these asymmetries, and instead proceed as if power is shared equally, or as if ‘partnership’ in some way negates power.

-In one example, a research participant from a voluntary organisation explained that in local partnership meetings the first interpretation of national policy is often provided by voluntary sector representatives, as complex public sector bureaucracy is still determining an official line.
+In one example, a research participant from a voluntary organisation explained that in local partnership meetings the first interpretation of (UK) national policy is often provided by voluntary sector representatives in England and Wales, as complex public sector bureaucracy is still determining an official line (Jacklin-Jarvis, 2014).
 This first micro-level interpretation impacts on the continuing interpretation and enactment of policy at the local level.
 It becomes embedded in the notes of meetings, is repeated by public sector managers, and played back into decision-making forums.